 Educational Travel

-• Each resident spends four weeks at the American Institute for Radiologic Pathology Radiology-Pathologic Correlation Course, with time and expenses covered by the department.
+• Each resident spends four weeks at the ACR Institute for Radiologic Pathology Radiologic-Pathology Correlation Course.

-• In addition to this, residents can attend all conferences at which their scientific work has been accepted for presentation, with time and expenses covered.
+• In addition, residents can attend all conferences at which their scientific work has been accepted for presentation where residents are first authors.

 Resources: